qlyjsld/chess_game/README.md

 ## Arthurs

-Wu Kit Wah, also the owner of this account.
+Jay Wu, also the owner of this account.